wp-plugins/soundy-audio-playlist/readme.txt

 1. **Play/Pause Button Designer**

 == Changelog ==

+= 2.5 &nbsp;&nbsp; - &nbsp;&nbsp; September 12th, 2015 =
+* Webmaster and authors have now the option to allow soundtrack downloading.
+* The option "Enable Soundtrack Download" appears in the General tab in the settings page of the plugin as well as in the General tab of the plugin metabox in each page or post.

 = 2.4 &nbsp;&nbsp; - &nbsp;&nbsp; September 1st, 2015 =
 * Column labels like "Artist" and "Composer" are now centrally defined on lines 63 to 69 in plugin main file: soundy-audio-playlist.php.
 For example, you could replace the right hand side string "Artist" with the string "Speaker" on line 65 and the right hand side string "Composer" with the string "Subject" on line 66 in file soundy-audio-playlist.php.